opentelekomcloud-docs/storage-disaster-recovery-service/api-ref/source/apis/protection_group/performing_a_failover_for_a_protection_group.rst

    .. note::

-      For ECS OSs other than CoreOS, the login password does not change after the first time planned failover or failover.
+      For ECS OSs other than CoreOS, the login password does not change after the first time switchover or failover.

-      For ECSs running CoreOS, the login password of Server A will restore to the initial one after the first time planned failover or failover.
+      For ECSs running CoreOS, the login password of Server A will restore to the initial one after the first time switchover or failover.
 In this case, use the login password configured when Server A is created to log in to production site Server A or disaster recovery site Server B.

 -  If your server uses key pair for login, use the SSH key pair of Server A to log in to production site Server B or disaster recovery site Server A.